velariastarfire/Immensum/PRIVACY.md

-# Privacy Policy for Immensum
+# Privacy Policy for Immensum for Google Sheets™

-**Effective Date:** May 31, 2026
+**Effective Date:** June 1, 2026
 **Developer:** Velaria Starfire / Recursive Roots
-**Contact:** [Your Contact Email or GitHub Profile Link]

-Recursive Roots ("we," "our," or "us") operates the Immensum Google Sheets Add-on and its connected mathematical calculation processing engine (the "Service").
-We are fundamentally committed to the privacy and security of our users.
+Your privacy is paramount.
+Immensum for Google Sheets™ ("the Software") is designed to process high-precision calculations securely and transparently.
+This Privacy Policy outlines how data is handled.

-### 1. The Core Principle: Absolute Statelessness
+### 1. Data Collection & Processing
-Immensum is designed as a secure, stateless execution utility.
-The data processing pipeline handles large-integer and high-precision calculations completely in-memory.
-* **No Core Data Storage:** Any numerical inputs, data cell strings, or mathematical calculations (`a` and `b` parameters) submitted to our processing bridge are evaluated instantly in volatile memory on our Cloudflare Worker environment.
+* **No Personal Data Stored:** The Software does not collect, harvest, or permanently store any personal data, email addresses, or user credentials.
+* **Calculation Data Transmitted:** To perform arbitrary-precision mathematics, numeric inputs from your spreadsheet are temporarily transmitted to our secure computation engine.
-* **No Logging:** We do not log, record, write, or track the contents of your calculations, cell metrics, spreadsheet titles, or numeric values.
-Once the result is sent back to your Google Sheet, the data completely vanishes from our servers.
+* **Data Transience:** This numeric data is processed entirely in-memory.
+Once the calculation is complete and the text string result is returned to your Google Sheet, the data is instantly dropped from memory.
+We do not logs or store your spreadsheet inputs.

-### 2. Information Collected and Permissions Used
+### 2. Google Workspace Permissions (Scopes)
-To function properly, the Immensum Add-on requests access to the following limited scopes via Google OAuth:
-* `https://www.googleapis.com/auth/spreadsheets.currentonly`: Used solely to read active numbers selected by the user for calculations and to write the processed results back into the user's active spreadsheet cells.
-We cannot read your broader Google Drive or other files.
-* `https://www.googleapis.com/auth/script.external_request`: Used to securely route your numbers over an encrypted HTTPS connection to our external calculation engine.
-* `https://www.googleapis.com/auth/script.container.ui`: Used to display the Immensum custom sidebar Console.

-### 3. Subscription & License Key Verification
-When you enter a license key into the Immensum Console:
-* The license string is stored locally on *your device* inside your secure Google Workspace User Properties container.
-* The key is cross-checked against our licensing provider (Lemon Squeezy) to verify subscription validity.
-No data from your spreadsheets is ever attached to this license verification request.
+The Software requests specific permissions via Google OAuth solely to execute its core functions:
+* **View and manage spreadsheets this application is installed in:** Required to read the numeric inputs you pass to our custom formulas and write back the exact text results.
+* **Connect to an external service:** Required to send numeric inputs to our secure server-side engine for processing.

-### 4. Data Sharing and Third Parties
+### 3. Third-Party Sharing
-Because we do not store, harvest, or collect your data, we have absolutely zero user calculation data to share, sell, distribute, or monetize with third parties.
+We do not sell, trade, or share your data with any third parties.
+Your data never leaves our secure execution path.

-### 5. Changes to This Policy
-We preserve the right to update this policy to reflect future optimizations.
-Any changes will be committed directly to this public domain profile.
+### 4. Contact & Support
+For questions regarding this policy, please open an issue at our official support repository: https://github.com/velariastarfire/Immensum/issues

+---
+*Google Sheets™ is a trademark of Google LLC.*